Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 and drop it at this position.
 The desktop icon system will then reposition the icon towards the correct place within the grid system.

-In figure @monitor-dnd and @monitor-dnd-end, the dragging mechanism is visualized.
+In @monitor-dnd and @monitor-dnd-end, the dragging mechanism is visualized.

 #align(
   center, [#figure(